Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Product detailed description

+A simple and versatile knife from Shizu Hamono, made of stainless steel and Japanese elm.
+The small, robust blade is ideal mainly for slicing hard cheeses, such as parmesan or pecorino.
+However, due to its shape, it also works great as a butter knife.
+The compact dimensions ensure precise and safe portioning.
 Morinoki is a range of kitchen knives and tools for everyday use, characterized by a simple yet thoughtful design.
-The stainless steel blades offer durability and easy maintenance.
+Blades made of stainless steel offer durability and easy maintenance.
 Knives in this series are lightweight, functional, and have a distinctive shape.
-Special attention was given to the original angular handles made of Japanese elm, giving the knives a pleasant, rustic look.
-This range is ideal for chefs of all levels who seek a reliable knife that does not require much pampering.
+Special attention was paid to the original angular handles made of Japanese elm, which give the knives a pleasant, rustic appearance.
+This range is ideal for chefs of all levels who are looking for a reliable knife that doesn't need much pampering.

 Detail

-Manufacture: Japan, Seki
+Manufacturing: Japan, Seki

 Brand: Shizu Hamono